Germany mulls end of military mission in Mali | DW | 01.02.2022

 The flight restrictions are just one of many controversies that have flared up between the Malian regime and its European allies.
 Last week, Bamako ordered Danish specials forces to leave the countryand this Monday, the French ambassador was expelled.
 Tensions are mounting between Mali and the European partners who have stationed troops in the West African country.

-That is why it is far from clear whether the German federal parliament (the Bundestag) will extend what is the country's biggest foreign mission.
+That is why it is far from clear whether the German federal parliament, the Bundestag, will extend the country's largest deployment.
 What is known is that at the end of May the mandates for two Bundeswehr deployments — one within the framework of the EU training mission (EUTM), the other as part of the UN peacekeeping mission (MINUSMA) — are due to expire.

-Germany's presence in the troubled West African country dates back to January 2013 when the Malian government sent out an appeal for help to France and the United Nations.
+Germany's presence in the troubled West African country dates to January 2013, when Mali's government sent an appeal for help to France and the United Nations.

-Paris responded by sending in troops.
+France responded by sending troops.
 And many other countries, including Germany.
 With the help of these international forces, it was possible to push Islamists and other rebels to the north of the country.

-But nine years into the mission, Berlin seems to be rapidly running out of patience with the government of Assimi Goïta, who came to power as Mali's provisional leader following a coup in May 2021.
+But, nine years into the mission, Germany seems to be rapidly running out of patience with the government of Assimi Goïta, who came to power as Mali's provisional leader following a coup in May.
 He has let it be known that he no longer plans to go ahead with the plan for elections to be held in February.
 Instead, they are now scheduled to take place in five years' time.

 "A return to constitutional order is a key precondition for the international community's engagement in Mali," says Germany's Green Party defense spokesperson Agnieszka Brugger: "It goes without saying that recent decisions taken by the transitional government to restrict the freedom of movement of international forces within the framework of the mission, including the withdrawal of overflight rights, have led to considerable irritation and dismay."